apache/fury-site/docs/benchmarks/index.md

 For additional benchmark notes, raw data, and the complete Java benchmark README, see [Java Benchmarks](object-serialization/native/java/README.md).

+## Kotlin JSON Benchmark

+The Kotlin JSON harness compares Fory JSON Kotlin, kotlinx.serialization, Moshi, and Jackson Kotlin with one immutable model and 16 isolated String/UTF-8 operations.
+The [Kotlin JSON report](json/kotlin/README.md) is intentionally marked pending until a complete measured run is published; no placeholder performance result is inferred from another language or project.

 ## Python Benchmark

 Fory Python demonstrates strong performance compared to `pickle` and Protobuf across object and list workloads.